Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies LMP Automotive Holdings, Inc. (LMPX) Investors of Class Action and Encourages Shareholders to Contact the Firm

-NEW YORK, June 1, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against LMP Automotive Holdings, Inc. ("LMP" or the "Company) (NASDAQ: LMPX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired LMP securities between June 29, 2021 and May 19, 2022, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/lmpx.
+Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against LMP Automotive Holdings, Inc. (“LMP” or the “Company) (NASDAQ: LMPX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired LMP securities between June 29, 2021 and May 19, 2022, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Flmpx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.